IsinBlockchainTeam/kbc-icp-incubator-frontend/README.md

 If you want to develop locally:

 -   Make sure you have built the [kbc-icp-incubator-common](https://github.com/IsinBlockchainTeam/kbc-icp-incubator-common) `package/` package
--   Inside file `package.json` change the `@blockchain-lib/common` dependency to the local path of the `package/` package.
-Use the following format: `"@blockchain-lib/common": "file:<relative-path-to-packes-package>"`
 -   Make sure you have built the [kbc-icp-incubator-library](https://github.com/IsinBlockchainTeam/kbc-icp-incubator-library) `src` package
 -   Inside file `package.json` change the `@kbc-lib/coffee-trading-management-lib` dependency to the local path of the `src` package.
 Use the following format: `"@kbc-lib/coffee-trading-management-lib": "file:<relative-path-to-src-package>"`